arpitsri3/carND-Traffic-Sign-Classifier/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

+This is the writeup.
+Here's a link to the HTML file - https://github.com/arpitsri3/carND-Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.html
-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/arpitsri3/carND-Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration